NYULibraries/eluna-2019-devday-advanced-workshop/README.md

       ```
 ### Create a package

 Now, creating a package is as simple using a single command.
-And Docker containers will help guarrantee that your output is not going to be affected by variations in environment!
+And Docker containers will help guarrantee that your output is not going to be effected by variations in environment!

 ```sh
 VIEW=[VIEW] docker-compose run create-package